xbeat/Machine-Learning/README.md

 Large Language Models (LLMs) have revolutionized natural language processing.
 To evaluate their performance, we use benchmarks.
 This presentation explores various LLM benchmarks and demonstrates how to implement them using Python.

+## Exploring Color Spaces in OpenCV with Python

+Introduction to Color Spaces in OpenCV

+Color spaces are different ways of representing colors mathematically.
+OpenCV supports various color spaces, each with its own advantages for different image processing tasks.
+In this presentation, we'll explore how to work with different color spaces using OpenCV and Python.

 ## Vector Embedding in Python Representing Semantic Relationships

 Introduction to Vector Embedding